Here you can find information and documentation relating to UAL's sustainability, energy and environmental policies and plans.

 The University has mapped biodiversity across our estate via biodiversity audits, the audits and associated actions are captured in our Biodiversity Action Plan.

-Progress is tracked by the Sustainability & Environment Project Board who are responsible for the implementation of our Environmental Management System (the LiFE Index).
+Progress is tracked by the Sustainability and Environment Project Board who are responsible for the implementation of our Environmental Management System (the LiFE Index).

 At the beginning of each academic year a new communications plan is released.